 Preparations with perga have shown excellent results in alleviating the symptoms of asthma and allergies, although this may sound strange as pollen belongs to allergens.
 Dusan explains that when the process of fermentation of pollen with perga is completed, this new compound has nothing to do with pollen, but is an entirely new product.
-"In the this job.
+"In the period of 6 months to a year, regular use of PERGA21, as well as of PERGA ENERGY, can drastically reduce the intensity of pollen allergy.

+Dusko says that it is unfortunate that he is the only perga producer, considering that all the burden of product promotion falls on his shoulders.
+"It appears that the pioneering work has fallen on me, but with all the difficulties I still enjoy this job.
 I have invested my own financial and technological resources, and I did not use any loans or subsidies from the state.
 However, I would appreciate assistance in the form of contacts with partners and customers from foreign markets."

-Dusko says that it is unfortunate that he is the only perga producer, considering that all the burden of product promotion falls on his shoulders.
-"It appears that the pioneering work has fallen on me, but with all the difficulties I still enjoy and cosmetic products with perga and bee products in the future.
+With all of the effort and work, Dusko acknowledges that perga is not sufficiently available and familiar to most people; thus, much more engagement is needed to get the status it deserves.
+He is, of course, interested in the Western market penetration and hopes to make new medicinal and cosmetic products with perga and bee products in the future.
 Above all, he wants to succeed in the bee venom's placement for cosmetic purposes.
 "Bee venom is a natural botox.
 And when it comes to its healing effect, it is extremely effective in treating rheumatism, bone diseases, and sports injuries, "Dusko says, stating that beekeepers have long known about this property in the form of poison.
 Until he prepares new products, we can strengthen the organism by using perga in this manufacturer's preparations that are tailored to different needs.
-Perga and perga products from "Bee&Well" can be purchased at better-equipped pharmacies and in some health food stores.
+Perga and perga products from "Bee&Well" can be purchased at better-equipped pharmacies and in some health food stores www.elektropunjaci.com elektropunjaci@mt-komex.co.rs